 Across Canada, the province with the largest number of international students is Ontario (48% of international students) with the next most populous provinces being British Columbia (23%) and Quebec (14%).

-IEFA.org can connect students with education loan providers where they can access loans without cosigners, collateral, or credit history.
-These are available to students from 190+ countries pursuing degrees in any academic field.
+IEFA.org can connect students with education loan providers where they can access private loans without cosigners, collateral, or credit history.
+These education loans are available to students from 190+ countries pursuing degrees in any academic field.
 They are perfect to help cover the cost of your studies in Canada.

 International student loans are made available to international and DACA students studying in the USA and Canada.
 Undergraduate and graduate students within two years of graduating are eligible.

-These loans can be used for past, current, and future semesters, and you can use the funds to pay for expenses including tuition, accommodation, food, insurance, and books.
+These loans can be used for past, current, and future semesters, and you can use the funds to pay for expenses including tuition fees, living expenses, accommodation, food, insurance, and books.

-Please note that every case is different, but here is an example for informative use only – this is not a guarantee of costs for your individual circumstances.
+Please note that the total cost in every case is different, but here is an example for informative use only – this is not a guarantee of costs for your individual circumstances.

-An international (non-US, non-Canadian) student studying a Master’s-level program borrowing $10,000 USD would expect to repay $100.54 per month during their studies and for 6 months after graduation, and then $141.62 per month thereafter.
+An international (non-US, non-Canadian) student studying a Master’s-level program borrowing $10,000 USD would expect to repay $100.54 per month during their studies and for 6 months after their expected graduation date, and then $141.62 per month thereafter.

 Find out more and apply for your International Student Loan in Canada today.